wp-plugins/events-manager-extended/readme.txt

 * Improvement: use the wordpress defined charset and collation for the DB tables, this will benefit those with weird character sets
 * Bugfix: Changing the registration (number of reserved places) of a user for an event works again
 * Bugfix: the showperiod option to the [events_list] resulted in non-translated names for month/day.
 Has been fixed.
+* Bugfix: the special events page no longer changes the menu title
 * Feature: #_ATTENDEES shortcode available, will return a html-list of names attending the event
 * Feature: when editing an event, you can now make it recurrent